Zoologist

 • paleozoology - fossil remains

-Your day-to-day tasks will vary depending on your role, sector and specialism.
-You could:
+Depending on your role, sector and specialism, you could:

 • study animals in their natural environment or in captivity